Currency:

 Despite the passage of time, the text about the importance of colors on websites is one of the most frequently read posts on our blog.

-This is not surprising, since our feelings for particular colors are not have changed in recent years and are unlikely to change.
+This is not surprising, since our feelings for specific colors have not changed lately, and this is unlikely to change.

-Blue continues to inspire confidence, red is used to emphasize action and dynamism, green is associated with peace and nature, and men (unlike women) still not enthusiastic about purple.
+Blue still inspires confidence, red is used to emphasize action and dynamism, green is associated with peace and nature, and men (unlike women) are still not enthusiastic about purple.

-Therefore, if in front of you the task is to define a single style for your brand, it is very important to think about your choice.
+Therefore, if you are faced with the task of defining a single style for your brand, it is very important to think about your choice.

-Did you know that the psychological tricks on websites extend to our behavior, which website owners expect from us?
+Did you know that psychological tricks on sites extend to our behavior, which site owners expect from us?

 How can this be achieved?